Poisson distribution: History

 In 1860, Simon Newcomb fitted the Poisson distribution to the number of stars found in a unit of space.

-A further practical application of this distribution was made by Ladislaus Bortkiewicz in 1898 when he was given the task of investigating the number of soldiers in the Prussian army killed accidentally by horse kicks; this experiment introduced the Poisson distribution to the field of reliability engineering.
+A further practical application was made by Ladislaus Bortkiewicz in 1898.
+Bortkiewicz showed that the frequency with which soldiers in the Prussian army were accidentally killed by horse kicks could be well modeled by a Poisson distribution..

 Definitions

 Probability mass function

-A discrete random variable X is said to have a Poisson distribution, with parameter $\lambda>0$ if it has a probability mass function given by:
+A discrete random variable X is said to have a Poisson distribution with parameter $\lambda>0$ if it has a probability mass function given by: